MostafaAbdoo/mangao-s-vault/CTF Notes/Web.md

 - `ssh -l <urname> <website> -p <port>`
 - `nc <website> <port>`
 - `strings` command in Linux is used to extract printable (human-readable) strings from binary files. > `strings strings | grep "pico"`
+- This little bit of JavaScript is what is removing the red popup from the page.
+We can utilise another feature of debugger called **breakpoints**.
+These are points in the code that we can force the browser to stop processing the JavaScript and pause the current execution.
+If you click the line number that contains the above code, you'll notice it turns blue; you've now inserted a breakpoint on this line.
+Now try refreshing the page, and you'll notice the red box stays on the page instead of disappearing, and it contains a flag. (from debugger in the web browser)
+- also from debugger there's a button in the bottom called "{}" to beatify the js files
+- u can edit the code in the js and css files
+- `/.htaccess` > Apache.
+A common use for `.htaccess` is to restrict access to certain files or directories, or to redirect web traffic.
+- `/.DS_Store` > macOS.
+The `.DS_Store` file is a hidden file created by macOS to store custom attributes of its containing folder, such as icon positions and view options

 ---
 ## Hydra